-He is a remote work specialist and his thinking has appeared on the BBC, The Guardian, The Independent, The Telegraph, World Economic Forum and The Conversation.
+Dave is a remote work specialist and his research has been featured by Time, Wired, BBC, The Guardian, Le Monde, O Globo, The Independent, World Economic Forum and The Conversation.

-His anthropology research focuses on the lives of digital nomads – who before the pandemic were viewed as an extreme type of remote worker.
+Their anthropology research focuses on the lives of digital nomads – who before the pandemic were viewed as an extreme type of remote worker.
 Their research started in 2015, they lived with digital nomads in co-working and co-living spaces in Southeast Asia.
-His research focuses on the work practices and routines that are required to sustain working remotely.
-This research is unique in having 5 years of continuous data about the remote work experience.
-So, he has a unique insight into how people adapt to remote working over months and years.
+Their research focuses on the work practices and routines that are required to sustain working remotely.
+This research is unique in having 7+ years of continuous data about the remote work experience.
+So, Dave has a unique insight into how people adapt to remote working over months and years.

-He is currently conducting research in the Anthropology Department at UCL (University College London).
-In addition to his writing on digital nomads and remote work, his research interests include: the future of work: the gig economy; globalisation; neoliberalism and design thinking.
+Dave is currently conducting research in the Anthropology Department at UCL (University College London).
+In addition to their writing on digital nomads and remote work, their research interests include the future of work, the gig economy, globalisation, citizenship, gentrification, neoliberalism, digital technologies and surveillance.

-He is also a member of the Eworklife project (eworklife.co.uk) at UCL’s (University College London) Brain Science Faculty.
-This ongoing project studies remote work and digital self-regulation strategies and Dave is researching how people have coped with the transition to working remotely due to the pandemic.
+They are also a member of the eWorkResearch project: eworkresearch.org at UCL’s (University College London) Brain Science Faculty.
+This ongoing project studies remote work and digital self-regulation strategies.
+Dave continues to research how people are coping with the transition to working remotely due to the pandemic.
 And they advise corporations, governments and education in these accelerating changes: iamdavecook.com

-He co-founded and runs the design consultancy What People Want in 2002.
-Prior to that was European Head of Experience Design at global digital agency Razorfish and was the launch editor of BBC Online in 1997.
+Dave co-founded and runs the design consultancy What People Want in 2002.
+Prior to that they were European Head of Experience Design at global digital agency Razorfish and was the launch editor of BBC Online in 1997.